Become an affiliate partner and earn attractive commission.

 Lead Academy

-How do you say Name in sign language?
-Having vocabulary is vital in any language, even if the language name comes out to be sign languages like British Sign Language or American Sign Language.
-Say, you’re asking for the BSL names or some other sign names of some trees.
+How to sign a name in BSL?
+Having a vocabulary is vital in any language, even if the language is sign language, such as British Sign Language or American Sign Language.
+Say you’re asking for the BSL names or some other sign names of some trees.
 You’ll need this word in those instances.
 As such, this is also one of the first words that you’ll encounter in your sign language lessons.

-If you’re not familiar with the deaf community or deaf culture, you may not know that our names don’t have any specific sign language name.
+If you’re not familiar with the Deaf community or Deaf culture, you may not know that our names don’t have specific sign language names.
 A deaf person will usually associate a sign with the names of people that they know, but it’s more of a hack than a trait of the sign language.

-We should preface our discussion with the fact that you can be a member of the deaf community and still hear completely fine.
+We should preface our discussion by acknowledging that you can be a member of the deaf community and still hear perfectly fine.
 Sign languages aren’t exclusive to deaf people only.

-Remember, it’s a two-handed language, unlike ASL.
+For our purposes today, we’ll only discuss BSL.
+Remember, it’s a two-handed language, unlike American Sign Language (ASL).
 It means you’ll use both your hands to construct signs.

 When you study sign language, especially two-handed languages like BSL, you’ll often hear the words “dominant hand” and “non-dominant hand.”